RebornBeat/Hybrid-Isolation-Paradigm-HIP/README.md

 **Operating System Design:** Establishes new principles for OS architecture that transcend traditional limitations.

-**Security Engineering:** Demonstrates approaches to security that provide stronger guarantees than traditional methods.
+**Security Engineering:** Demonstrates approaches to security that provide strong guarantees with configurable overhead.

 **Privacy Engineering:** Shows how systematic isolation can achieve privacy guarantees that software-only approaches cannot provide.